Windsurf foiling & wing foiling – aren’t they more or less the same thing?

 Other differences.

 Speed is a noticeable one – especially when jumping between wing and windsurf foil disciplines.
 Windfoiling is much quicker than wingin’.
+Although the gap in 2024 is closing.
 This mainly due to (often) bigger, draggier foils being used with a wing.
 This is changing as more riders opt for thinner profiled, higher aspect foil wings but it’s not there yet.

 Set up and pack down is also a bit different.
 A wing, being inflatable without any additional component parts, is simply pumped up and squashed down.
 Some windsurfers can actually rig a sail just a quick but most take their time so the perception is that it’s a longer winded process.
 The set up of foils and foil boards is just the same though.